 Ok, so let's begin the list, shall we?

-Most commonly used, Ginger as many of us are aware is good for nausea, morning sickness, and many stomach issues; however, in the Jamaican community, Ginger is used to treat colds/flus as well.
-The main ingredient—Gingerol, is a substance with powerful medicinal properties and works great for muscle pain, inflammation, lowers blood sugar, and so much more.
+Ginger, as many of us are aware, is good for nausea, morning sickness, and many stomach issues; however, in the Jamaican community, ginger is used to treat colds/flus as well.
+The main ingredient---Gingerol, is a substance with powerful medicinal properties and works great for muscle pain, inflammation, lowers blood sugar, and so much more.

 One of my personal favorites (not for the taste but for it's benefits) is the cerassee plant.
 Most often, I drink this in the form of a tea bag or by boiling the leaves in water, either way it gets the job done.
 In the Jamaican community, cerassee is used to treat colds/flus as well as stomach ailments.
 In addition, it can be used to get rid of parasitic worms, treat liver problems, diabetes, skin conditions (psoriasis and eczema), menstrual cramps, settle the nerves, and so much more.

-There you have it—a full list of Jamaican herbs that you should definitely have on hand for any ailment or condition.
-While every effect depends on your individual body's reaction, it never hurts to try a more Natural way of fixing things if you're into that option.
+There you have it---a full list of Jamaican herbs that you should definitely have on hand for any ailment.
+While every effect depends on your individual body's reaction, it never hurts to try a more natural way of fixing things if you're into that option.

 Hopefully, these Jamaican Herbs That You Should Always Keep On Hand + Remedies come in handy for you this season if you need to use it (crossing fingers for a healthy season for you of course!).

 If this post helped in any way or you just loved it, be sure to tag us on Instagram at #Orchidsandsweettea so that we can share the love.
 Don’t forget to comment below, + share!